Contact GLIDE

 Street homeless to housed: Nikki’s story

 After losing her job due to cutbacks, and then being evicted from her apartment, Nikki found herself living on the streets of San Francisco.
-People experience homelessness for various reasons […]
+People experience homelessness for various reasons and the impact of being unhoused can be extremely detrimental to an individual or family.
+It exacerbates existing health problems, increases risks for new ones, […]

 Read More >>